 And for good reason.
 Although Hawaii has been part of the United States since 1959, its sheer remoteness—as in 2,390 miles away from the closest body of land—has rendered it an exotic marvel for many.
 What’s more, Hawaii’s history is just as enticing as its present.

 But where to learn about “old Hawaii” often leaves visitors stumped—particularly if they’re intent on savoring an experience beyond the walls of a museum.

 Enter Polynesian Cultural Center, a 42-acre goldmine of culture, history, and riveting experiences.
-Here are 10 things that ought to get you excited about this beloved Oahu landmark:
+Here are 10 things that ought to get you excited about this beloved Oahu landmark. reservations are recommended.